 - It, like LED bulbs, can operate at 100 to 250 volts.
 The speed of a normal fan decreases significantly as the voltage drops.

 - Because the power consumption of the BLDC fan is deficient when using an inverter power system, the battery backup doubles as compared to a normal fan.
 In general, BLDC fans will be an asset because the fan’s smooth operation is primarily aimed at inverter customers.
 The energy required for a standard fan can be used to power two BLDC fans without increasing the inverter’s or battery’s capacity.

 - A BLDC fan is at least twice as expensive as a standard ceiling fan.
 BLDC fans can be purchased from a variety of companies for Rs 2500 and up.

 - LED bulbs are typically damaged as a result of electronic drive circuits being ignited by lightning.
-Because the heart of BLDC fans is also an electronic circuit, it is impossible to predict how lightning resistant they will be.
+Similarly, because the heart of BLDC fans is also an electronic circuit, it is impossible to predict how lightning-resistant they will be.

 One thing is certain: the cost of a BLDC fan will be repaid in two to three years.
 In any case, at least a three-year warranty will be an added benefit.

 Energy Consumption and Money Savings by BLDC Fans

 A typical induction-based fan consumes approximately 80 watts, whereas a BLDC fan consumption is nearly 30 watts.